 The Georgetown University’s Medical Center explains why training focused on language processing and language structure works best for dyslexics and why the most effective practitioners have a thorough knowledge of language structure.

-If you are a practitioners interested in online professional development courses covering language structure and intervention approaches you can learn more here.
+If you are a practitioner interested in online professional development courses covering language structure and intervention approaches you can learn more here.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.